‘Greatest Champions League semifinal’: Players, fans react to PSG vs Bayern

 “Two great teams that attack, who don’t question themselves – it’s the Champions League semifinal, we know Bayern are a great team, we are too,” he said after the match.

-PSG Luis Enrique was exhausted just watching it from the sidelines.
+PSG head coach Luis Enrique was exhausted just watching it from the sidelines.

 “I’m so tired, and I didn’t run a single kilometre,” he said.
-“So I don’t how the players are feeling.”
+“So I don’t know how the players are feeling.”

 The French team’s defender Marquinhos told Canal+ he was “living the dream” in the thriller.